She Loves Biscotti

 While the dough is rising, let’s prepare the chocolate chestnut filling.

-Puree the chestnuts, then add ¼ cup of honey, ¼ cup espresso, ¼ cup of evaporated milk, 2 tablespoons of rum, 1 teaspoon of room temperature butter, 2 teaspoons cocoa powder, ½ teaspoon vanilla extract, ⅛ teaspoon cinnamon, the zest of a grated orange, and a pinch of salt.
+Puree the chestnuts, then add ¼ cup of honey, ¼ cup espresso, ¼ cup of evaporated milk, two tablespoons of rum, one teaspoon of room temperature unsalted butter, two teaspoons cocoa powder, ½ teaspoon vanilla extract, ⅛ teaspoon cinnamon, the zest of a grated orange, and a pinch of salt.

 Blend until smooth.
 If too thick, add a few tablespoons of the leftover liquid from boiling the chestnuts.